akumina/AkuminaDev/docs/Akumina-Framework-Performance-Considerations.md

 ## Modern sites - using the CDN
 > This needs to be done for each site where there is an SPA present.

-Using the Modern SPA (see https://akumina.github.io/docs/Modern-SPA) then the configuration option for the template must be changed:
+Using the Modern SPA (see https://akumina.github.io/docs/Modern-SPA) then the configuration options must be changed:

+* Enable Development Mode? (this will request your widget js directly rather than from bundle)

+Set this value to *checked* (true)

 * **Path to prefix infront of the .html view requests for widgets.
 Set this when using a CDN (https://publiccdn.sharepointonline.com/{tenant}.sharepoint.com/sites/{sitecollection})**